 Relay node

-A node capable of validating (at least partially) blocks seen on the network and propagate them by taking part in the p2p gossiping between nodes.
+A node capable of validating blocks seen on the network and propagate them by taking part in the p2p gossiping between nodes.
 It can also seemingly follow the chain from multiple peers by performing adequate chain selection.

 Such node doesn't yet take part in the consensus and cannot produce blocks.
-It can however fully replace any relay and is, from the perspective of any external observer, a Cardano relay node.
+It can however fully replace any relay.
+From the perspective of any external observer, it is a Cardano relay node.

 A node that can produce blocks and take part to the consensus.
 It can monitor the leader schedule, manage a mempool, forge blocks and follow protocol updates (hard-forks).